Skip to main content

 Course Delivery: Six (6) weeks, online asynchronous with three (3) synchronous 90-minute session.

-Course Completion Requirements: To achieve a course completion certificate, participants must complete all assigned reflection discussion posts; participate in two (2) of the three (3) synchronous sessions and watch recordings for any missed session; and participate in two (2) practice coaching sessions.
+Course Completion Requirements: Participants must complete all assigned reflection discussion posts; participate in two (2) of the three (3) synchronous sessions and watch recordings for any missed session; and participate in two (2) practice coaching sessions.
 Participants can expect to spend approximately three (3) hours a week on course activities.

 Target Audience